underpostnet/engine/src/client/public/nexodev/docs/references/Organization Mirroring and Publishing.md

 (`publishedProductPackageJson`) as before, so the tarball declares the engine package and the catalog pins rather than the engine's runtime set: `underpost` on npm, `@underpost/underpost` for the GitHub Packages publish.

+Before every npm publish, each job asks the registry for `<name>@<version>` as the manifest now stands. npm accepts a version once, so when it is already there the npm publish is skipped and the job goes on: the ghpkg job straight to GitHub Packages, the template job to the release CD dispatch.
+A rerun after a partial failure therefore finishes instead of failing on npm.

 Prerequisites on the organization side: